youngmo123/camera_rpi5_ros2_docker_humble/README.md

 # camera_ros in Docker on a RPi5 via Rasbian Bookworm 64bit lite

-An example of how to use `camera_ros` with Raspberry Pi Cameras modules inside an arm64v8/ros:jazzy docker container, running on top of Raspbian OS 64bit Lit (Bookworm).
+An example of how to use [`camera_ros`](https://github.com/christianrauch/camera_ros/) with Raspberry Pi Cameras modules inside an arm64v8/ros:jazzy docker container, running on top of Raspbian OS 64bit Lite (Bookworm).

 The example builds and installs raspberrypi's fork of libcamera for support of Raspberry Pi camera modules.

 ## Requirements

 - Raspberry Pi 5 (4BG Model tested)
-- Raspberry OS 64Bit Lite (Bookworm)
+- Rasbian OS 64Bit Lite (Bookworm)
 - Docker

 ### Tested Cameras